Accounting Firm That Oversees Oscars Envelopes on Best Picture Mistake: We ‘Deeply Regret That This Occurred’

-The accounting firm that counts and delivers the winning Oscars envelopes has spoken out about the Best Picture mix-up at the 89th Academy Awards.
+The accounting firm that counts and delivers the winning Oscars envelopes has apologized for the Best Picture mix-up at the 89th Academy Awards.

-“We sincerely apologize to Moonlight, La La Land, Warren Beatty, Faye Dunaway, and Oscar viewers for the error that was made during the award announcement for Best Picture.
+A statement from PricewaterhouseCoopers (PwC) to PEOPLE reads: “We sincerely apologize to Moonlight, La La Land, Warren Beatty, Faye Dunaway, and Oscar viewers for the error that was made during the award announcement for Best Picture.
 The presenters had mistakenly been given the wrong category envelope and when discovered, was immediately corrected.
-We are currently investigating how this could have happened, and deeply regret that this occurred,” the statement reads.
+We are currently investigating how this could have happened, and deeply regret that this occurred.”

 “We appreciate the grace with which the nominees, the Academy, ABC, and Jimmy Kimmel handled the situation,” the statement concluded.